 This is the 1st time on the trip either of us has come down with anything except a cold.
-I go down to breakfast, but halfway through retreat to the comfort of our bathroom.
+I go down to breakfast, but halfway through, retreat to the comfort of our bathroom.
 We are scheduled to have a tour of the city this morning, and with a bit of trepidation on my part, we head off to meet our guide, Laleet.
-We start with a tour of the museum in the city palace, a short walk up the hill from the boat launch on the city side.
+We start with a tour of the museum in Udaipur’s City Palace, a short walk up the hill from the boat launch on the city side.
 I am relieved that we are not getting into a car – bathrooms will surely be available on quick notice if necessary.

 Around the City Palace

 The Maharanas of Mewar built many palaces in Udaipur.
 The city palace is really a number of palaces built in close proximity, and they are also known as the winter palace.
 The Lake Palace, our hotel, was previously the summer palace.
 High on a hill overlooking the town, there is another palace, the Monsoon Palace.
 Finally, there is a palace built on another island in the lake, now open to the public.
 Called Jag Mandir, it was built as a small palace and is also known as the Pleasure Palace, but has never been lived in.
 Here the women of the Royal family would come for a respite from the tough lives they had and walks in the extensive gardens.